S54 Vanos Procedure

 Rotate exhaust camshaft counter clockwise to adjustment end position.
 If camshaft resistant to rotation rock camshaft back and forth to release seize.

-Note: Camshaft rotation is most effective when standing at exhaust side of car.
+Camshaft rotation is most effective when standing at the exhaust side of the car.

-Note: Splined shaft can be seen protruding from sprocket hub front when camshaft is at adjustment end position.
+Note: The splined shaft becomes visible, protruding from the front of the sprocket hub, when the camshaft reaches the adjustment end position.

 Note: Camshaft adjustment causes full camshaft timing retard.
 This causes splined shaft and Vanos piston forward positioning.
 This facilitates access for disconnecting splined shaft from Vanos piston in coming step.